-The established video analysis processes that are used in professional sport are not necessarily sport specific.
-They can also be applied to medical, instructional and industrial settings.
-In this blog, I will share some examples and insight into how video analysis processes are being applied within education.
+The established video analysis processes that are used in professional sport are not necessarily sport-specific.
+They can also be applied to medical, instructional, and industrial settings.
+In this blog, I will share some examples and insight into how processes are being applied to enhance video analysis in education.

-The main aim of video analysis is to create resources which objectively display key information and facts about an activity that can be used to support and enhance the feedback process.
+The main aim of video analysis is to create resources that objectively display key information and facts about an activity that can be used to support and enhance the feedback process.

 When I deliver training sessions on our video analysis tools to a group that is either from sport or outside the world of sport, I always base it around three main steps:

-Whatever activity you are doing, as long as you have video you can start a video analysis process.
-There are so many different ways to gather video now: affordable handycams, smart phones, tablets, professional cameras and also IP Cameras.
-This increased accessibility means that it is much easier to get started than you may think.
-Whatever your budget is, there will be an entry level filming solution you can use.
+Whatever activity you are doing, as long as you have a video you can start a video analysis process.
+There are so many different ways to gather video now: affordable handycams, smartphones, tablets, professional cameras and also IP Cameras.
+This increased accessibility means that it is much easier to get started with using video analysis in education than you may think.
+Whatever your budget is, there will be an entry-level filming solution you can use.